davidefiocco/davidefiocco.github.io/_posts/2021-01-02-nearest-neighbor-search-with-faiss.md

 - accuracy is more important than speed: ideally we'd like to have exact results;
 - we plan to perform several searches (>10000) in the lifetime of an index.

 To play with a realistic dataset, let's use the GIST 1M vector dataset ([GIST vectors](http://people.csail.mit.edu/torralba/code/spatialenvelope/) have been devised in computer vision to represent entire images).
-We can download and inflate the dataset on a Linux shell using `wget` and `tar`:
+We can download and inflate the dataset with a Linux shell using `wget` and `tar`:

 ```bash
 wget ftp://ftp.irisa.fr/local/texmex/corpus/gist.tar.gz